mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 ## Improved customization API

 Currently, Base UI components can be customized to your heart's content using the `slots` and `slotProps` props.
+(Read more about them in the "[Overriding component structure](/base-ui/guides/overriding-component-structure/)" guide.)

 ```tsx
 // Example of the slot prop